Durán to Phillies and twin pitchers dealt on same day. Big names remain as MLB trade deadline looms

 The 27-year-old Durán is arguably the best player to switch teams over the past few days.
 He has a 2.01 ERA and 16 saves this season, striking out 53 over 49 1/3 innings for the Minnesota Twins.
-The Phillies gave up two top prospects, catcher Eduardo Tait and right-hander Mick Abel, a person with direct knowledge of the deal told The Associated Press.
+The Phillies gave up two top prospects, catcher Eduardo Tait and right-hander Mick Abel.

-Tyler Rogers is headed to the New York Mets, who are fighting for first place in the NL East with the Phillies.
-The right-handed submariner joins Edwin Díaz in the bullpen to give the Mets multiple late-inning options.
+Tyler Rogers and Ryan Helsley are headed to the New York Mets, who are fighting for first place in the NL East with the Phillies.
+The accomplished relievers join Edwin Díaz in the bullpen to give the Mets multiple late-inning options.

-The Mets sent the San Francisco Giants right-handers José Buttó and Blade Tidwell, along with outfielder Drew Gilbert.
-The durable Rogers has made 53 appearances this season with a 1.80 ERA, four walks and 38 strikeouts.
+The durable Rogers — who has a distinctive submarine delivery — has made 53 appearances this season with a 1.80 ERA, four walks and 38 strikeouts for the San Francisco Giants.
+The Mets sent the Giants right-handers José Buttó and Blade Tidwell, along with outfielder Drew Gilbert.

+Helsley has a 3.00 ERA, 21 saves and 41 strikeouts over 36 innings this year for the St. Louis Cardinals, where he's spent the past seven seasons.
+New York dealt St. Louis three minor leaguers, including infielder Jesus Baez and right-handers Nate Dohm and Frank Elissalt.

 Many of the trade deadline's biggest prizes remained on the market, setting up a potentially fascinating 24 hours.